lukewoods876tech/startup/notes.md

    - Created public directory for static assets
    - Maintained consistent file structure

+## Service Deliverable

+In this deliverable, I focused on setting up a Node.js/Express service to support my zoo application.
+Here are some key things I learned:

+1. **Node.js/Express Setup**:
+   - I learned how to set up a basic Express server and define routes for handling HTTP requests.
+   - Implementing middleware for JSON parsing and static file serving was crucial for integrating the frontend with the backend.

+2. **API Endpoint Creation**:
+   - I created endpoints for user registration, login, and animal management.
+This taught me how to handle different HTTP methods (GET, POST, PUT) and manage request/response cycles.
+   - I learned the importance of structuring API endpoints to ensure they are RESTful and intuitive.

+3. **Authentication and Authorization**:
+   - Implementing token-based authentication using JWTs was a significant learning experience.
+I understood how to protect routes and ensure that only authenticated users can access certain functionalities.
+   - Managing tokens in localStorage and using them in request headers was essential for maintaining user sessions.

+4. **Frontend-Backend Integration**:
+   - I updated React components to interact with the backend service endpoints.
+This involved using `fetch` for API calls and handling asynchronous operations with `async/await`.
+   - I learned how to manage state updates in React based on API responses, ensuring the UI reflects the current state of the application.

+5. **Error Handling**:
+   - Implementing error handling both on the server and client sides was crucial.
+I learned how to provide meaningful error messages to users and log errors for debugging purposes.

+6. **Testing and Debugging**:
+   - Running the server locally and testing endpoints with tools like Postman helped me verify the functionality of my API.
+   - Debugging involved checking server logs and using browser developer tools to inspect network requests.

+Overall, this deliverable enhanced my understanding of full-stack development, particularly the interaction between a React frontend and an Express backend.
+It also highlighted the importance of secure and efficient data handling in web applications.

 ```jsx
 <div className="input-group sound-button-container">
   {calmSoundTypes.map((sound, index) => (